TONG-H

 • http vs https

-• 三次握手 make sure that the service and the client both can send and receive data
+• three-way handshake is used to establish TCP connection, to ensure that the service and the client both can send and receive data

 • URL